 - Day 3: At least three wets and three poops

-- Day 4: At least four wets and four poops (from this point, poops should be yellowish in color)
+- Day 4: At least four wets and four poops (from this point on, your baby’s poop color should be yellowish)

 - Day 5 and beyond: At least 5-6 wets and 3-4 poops